bclgu/flutter-sandbox-20250918/README.md

 fvm install
 ```

-This will install the version defined in .fvmrc and create a local symlink under .fvm/.
+This will install the version defined in `.fvmrc` and create a local symlink under `.fvm/`.

 ### Usage